-Catherine the Great, also known as Catherine II, was an empress of Russia who ruled from 1762-1796, the longest reign of any female Russian leader.
+Catherine II, also known as Catherine the Great, was an empress of Russia who ruled from 1762-1796, the longest reign of any female Russian leader.
 Known more for her affairs of the heart than for affairs of state, she nevertheless greatly expanded her country's empire.
 Her accomplishments are often overshadowed by the legends and rumors about her scandalous personal life.

-The daughter of a Prussian prince, Sophie von Anhalt-Zerbst was born in 1729.
+Sophie von Anhalt-Zerbst was born in 1729, the daughter of a Prussian prince.
 In her teenage years, she was married, unhappily, to a Russian prince who would become Emperor Peter III.
 She took on the name Catherine, or Ekaterina Alekseyevna.
-Peter was regarded by some as being inept, and after only six months on the throne, Catherine overthrew him with the aid of Grigory Orlov, a military officer with whom she was having an affair.
+Peter was regarded by some as inept, and after only six months on the throne, Catherine overthrew him with the aid of Grigory Orlov, a military officer with whom she was having an affair.
 Her husband was later arrested and killed, securing her position on the throne.

 Some regard Catherine as a socially enlightened ruler; she exchanged correspondence with the French philosopher Voltaire.
 She was a patron of the arts; the Hermitage Museum opened during her reign, beginning as part of her personal collection.
 Under her influence, Russians adopted western European philosophies and culture.